 A. Provide special education services to qualified Nonpublic School Students pursuant to District policies and rules and state and federal laws and regulations.
 Special education and related services will be provided at the assigned District school that is closest to the eligible student’s Nonpublic School.
 Services will be available during the hours that public school students attend school.

-C. Not provide any ELL, Title I, or other remedial services to Nonpublic School Students except as may be required by law.
+C. Not provide any EL, Title I, or other remedial services to Nonpublic School Students except as may be required by law.

 D. Provide textbooks for use by Nonpublic School Students in accordance with District Policy 6295 and Rule 6295.1.